xie-dongping/modparc/README.rst

 To parse a Modelica source file `"your_modelica_file.mo"`:

 .. code-block:: python
+   :linenos:
+   :emphasize-lines: 4

     import modparc
     with open("your_modelica_file.mo", 'r') as f:
         modelica_source_code = f.read()
         model_definition = modparc.parse(modelica_source_code)

 To use the `model_definition` instance:

 .. code-block:: python
+   :emphasize-lines: 1,3
+   :lineno-start: 5

     all_equations = model_definition.search('Equation')
     for equation in all_equations:
         print(equation.code())  # The code of the equation as string

-One could also parse a certain syntax element in Modelica
+One could also parse a certain syntax element in Modelica:

 .. code-block:: python
+   :linenos:
+   :emphasize-lines: 11-13

     import modparc
     from modparc.syntax import tokenize
     source_code = """